Srikanth515341/ScribeMD-Clinical-Intelligence-Platform/README.md

 # ScribeMD Clinical Intelligence Platform

-A modern full-stack clinical documentation platform designed as a prototype solution for healthcare organizations such as ScribeMD.
+A modern full-stack clinical documentation platform designed as a prototype solution for healthcare organizations such as **ScribeMD**.

 This platform demonstrates how AI-assisted workflows can help doctors reduce documentation time, manage consultations efficiently, generate structured clinical notes, and streamline patient record handling through a secure web application.